NVIDIA-NeMo/Run/docs/guides/ray.md

 cluster.stop()
 ```

+(guides-ray-slurm-tips)=

 ## Tips for Slurm Users

+Practical tips to improve reliability and ergonomics when running Ray on Slurm.

 - Set `executor.packager = run.GitArchivePackager()` to package a Git tree instead of file synchronization.
 - Use `cluster.port_forward()` to open an SSH tunnel from your laptop to the Ray dashboard running on the head node.

+(guides-ray-reference)=

 ## Reference: Ray Cluster and Job Interfaces

+A concise overview of the key methods on `RayCluster` and `RayJob`.

 ```python
 from nemo_run.run.ray.cluster import RayCluster